 - Cool on a baking rack in the pan.
 Store chilled.

-- Bring to room temperature prior to serving topped with a dollop of whipped cream, if desired,
+- Serve chilled or bring to room temperature prior to serving topped with a dollop of whipped cream, if desired.